In a time of ancient Gods, Warlords, and Kings, a land in turmoil cried out for a hero. She was Xena, a mighty princess forged in the heat of battle.

 - The 1993 remake of Attack of the 50-Foot Woman.

-- Ever After is pretty much just a feminist retelling of "Cinderella".
-With shaky nods to French history.
+- Ever After is just a feminist retelling of "Cinderella" with shaky nods to French history.

-- Before either feminism or fantasy, The Faerie Queene (Books 1, 3, and 4) featured some pretty tough female knights.
-What else would you expect from an epic dedicated to The Virgin Queen?
-Though Book 1 was very focused on a stereotypical pure, good damsel, and had many not so flattering portrayals of women.
+- Before either feminism or fantasy, The Faerie Queene (Books 1, 3, and 4 note ) featured some pretty tough female knights.
+What else would you expect from an epic dedicated to Elizabeth I?

 - The Jirel of Joiry stories by C.L.
 Moore (C.L. stands for Catherine Lucille), published between the years 1934 and 1939.
 The title character was the first ever heroine in the Heroic Fantasy genre.